httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 operation.
 This mechanism is expected to have a minimal impact upon performance, and require a trivial administrative effort to configure.

+Preventing active attacks (such as a Man-in-the-Middle) is a non-goal for this specification.
+Furthermore, this specification is not intended to replace or offer an alternative to `https`, since it both prevents active attacks and invokes a more stringent security model in most clients.

 ## Notational Conventions